 Is your hot water heater leaking?
-If water pools at the base of your water heater or drips from the hot water tank, follow these steps for easy diagnosis and repair.
+If water is pooling near your water heater or dripping from the hot water tank or pipes, follow this expert advice for water heater leak diagnosis and repair.

 A leaking water heater can indicate any of several problems, ranging from loose valves to a corroded water tank.
 In fact, water pooling around your heater does not always indicate a leak—it can be the result of condensation.
 Here we will walk you through the appropriate steps to take if you see drips or pooling around your water heater.

 The first and most obvious step is to determine whether water is dripping, spraying, or flooding.
 We’ll begin with the worst of these: spraying or flooding.
 If your water heater is dripping or flooding, skip down the page.

 If your water heater has flooded and damaged flooring or other parts of your home, be sure to investigate the coverage of your homeowner’s insurance policy.